Acupuncture (PDQ®)NCI PDQ Summaries for Patients

 - A 2013 review that included 41 randomized controlled trials found that acupuncture was helpful as a complementary treatment for nausea and vomiting caused by chemotherapy.

 - Another review, of 11 randomized clinical trials published between 1987 and 2003, found that fewer chemotherapy patients in the acupuncture groups had vomiting.
 Not all of the studies had a sham acupuncture group as a control.
-The review also found that acupressure may relieve nausea caused by chemotherapy, even though the studies did not have a placebo-controlled group.

 - A comparison of studies suggests that the specific acupuncture point used may make a difference in how well acupuncture works to relieve nausea caused by chemotherapy.